Your bachelor thesis

 The aim of the extended position paper is adopting an argumentative stance developed in response to a specific position or theory typically exemplified by a monograph or monographs presenting a coherent view (e.g. world becoming more peaceful as exemplified S.Pinker, normative power Europe as exemplified by I. Manners, microfinancing in international development as exemplified by M. Yunnus).

 The position should be made clear throughout the paper.
 An extended position paper differs from a research paper in lacking the necessity of a methodological approach in answering a yet unanswered question, but does require research.
-It must consider and evaluate relevant evidence both in support and against the adopted stance and present coherent and persuasive argumentation which will stand up to refute.
+It must consider, evaluate, and deliver relevant evidence both in support and against the adopted stance and present coherent and persuasive argumentation which will stand up to refute.
 Furthermore, the extended position paper should not only borrow criticism or supportive arguments from already existing works, but also offer some innovative insight as part of the adopted stance.

 An extended position paper should include the following points: